okhlybov/autoc/README.md

 # Reinvention of the C wheel, automatized

-This project provides a collection of [Ruby](https://www.ruby-lang.org) classes related to automagic C source code generation.
+The project AutoC ships a collection of [Ruby](https://www.ruby-lang.org) classes related to automagic C source code generation.

 Specifically, it provides a means of generating strongly-typed general purpose C data containers